There’s a lot of stuff out there about getting a Nevada divorce.

-Instead, you can just submit your paperwork for the judge to review and if everything is in order, you will be divorced without ever having to see the inside of a courtroom.
+Instead, you can just submit your paperwork for the judge to review.
+As long as everything is in order, your divorced without ever having to see the inside of a courtroom.

 On the other hand, if you and your spouse can’t agree, even on just 1 detail of your divorce, you will need to see a judge at least once before prior to the divorce being granted.

 If your divorce is really ugly, plan to attend several court appearances in order to finalize your divorce.

-Other options besides seeing a judge to get divorced include private mediation or private arbitration.
+Other options besides seeing a judge include private mediation or private arbitration.
 By choosing this option, you can use a neutral third party like a mediator or arbitrator to help settle disputes and even draft your paperwork.
 This way, you can finalize your divorce, still present arguments but avoid going to court.

 #17: Will My Divorce Take A Long Time?

 This largely depends on you and your ex.

 An uncontested divorce, takes anywhere from 2 weeks to about 45 days for a final Decree of Divorce.

 If you have a super contested divorce, in some cases, it can take several years to finalize the divorce.

 In our experience, the average length of a somewhat contested divorce takes anywhere from 6 to 8 months to finalize.

 There are some things that you and your ex can do to make your divorce go faster.
 For example, participate in private mediation or agree to have a private arbitrator hear your case.

 #18: How Much Will My Divorce Cost?

 Divorce costs are largely dependent on the spouses getting divorce.
 In other words, how much your divorce costs is up to you and your spouse.

 Are you fighting each other every step of the way?
 If so, you can expect to spend a lot more than a couple who can divorce with an uncontested divorce.

 Do you own a business?
 If so, you might have to spend money on a business valuation expert and/or a forensic accountant.